MatiasNAmendola/Imprezy/README.md

 Imprezy
 =======

-A web-GUI for creating Impress.js presentation .
+A Realtime Collaborative web-GUI for creating Impress.js presentation .

+Based on https://github.com/harish-io/Impressionist and Togetherjs.